dphiffer/ccny-web2/week03/README.md

 ### Layout your essay

 Make a web page for your essay.
 It should have a single HTML file and a single CSS file (call them layout.html and layout.css).
-You can start off with the same boilerplate HTML template we used in the first week's assignment.
-Most of our efforts will go into tuning our CSS.
+You can start off with the same boilerplate HTML template we used in the first and second week's assignment.
+Most of our efforts will go into fine-tuning our CSS.
 Instead of using the GitHub website, work on files on your local computer.
-Use the 'File &rarr; Open' menu option to open your files up in a web browser.
+To check your changes, use the 'File &rarr; Open' menu option to open up your page in a web browser.

 Use the layout approaches we discussed in class, as well as those you observed in the CSS Zen Garden, to build a layout for your essay.
 Think about the line length, the spacing between lines, the font size, etc.